 - Parents should ensure that children who are not bound by the laws of fasting and abstinence are taught an authentic sense of penance, conversion, and reconciliation

-On February 11, Fr.
-Patrick offered additional ways to fast.
+- Fr.
+Patrick offers additional ways to fast.
 Learn more Lenten Fasting

 - Catholics are obliged and encouraged to confess sacramentally all serious sins not previously acknowledged in individual confession.